ziad-medhat/End-to-End-Sales-Data-Warehouse/README.md

 3. If prompted, update the data source settings to point to your local SQL Server instance where you just built the database.
 4. Refresh the data to populate the visuals.

-## 🤝 Connect
-Feel free to reach out if you have any questions about the database architecture, the SQL queries used, or the Power BI visualizations.